Mass surveillance: Electronic police state

-The list includes factors that apply to other forms of police states, such as the use of identity documents and police enforcement, but go considerably beyond them and emphasize the use of technology to gather and process the information collected.

 In popular culture

-The concept of being monitored by our governments collects a large audience of curious citizens.
+The concept of being monitored by governments collects a large audience of curious citizens.
 Mass surveillance has been prominently featured in a wide array of books, films, and other media.
 Advances in technology over the last century have led to possible social control through the Internet and the conditions of late capitalism.
 Many directors and writers have been enthralled with the potential stories that could come from mass surveillance.
 Perhaps the most iconic example of fictional mass surveillance is George Orwell's 1949 novel Nineteen Eighty-Four, which depicts a dystopian surveillance state.

 Here are a few other works that focus on mass surveillance: